Back to news

 TL;DR

-TL;DR: Lovable claims to be a full-stack AI engineer in a box.
-We tested its ability to build, deploy, and maintain complete web applications.
+TL;DR: Lovable sells itself as a full-stack AI engineer in a box.
+We tested whether it can build, deploy, and maintain a real web app.

 Key takeaways

-• Lovable Review: AI Full-Stack Engineer: **TL;DR:** Lovable gets closer than anything else to the "AI engineer" pitch.
+• Lovable Review: AI Full-Stack Engineer: Lovable Review: AI Full-Stack Engineer **TL;DR:** Lovable gets closer than anything else to the "AI engineer" pitch.

-• Building an App: We set Lovable a real job and built a complete SaaS app with it.
+• Building an App: Building an App We set Lovable a real job and built a complete SaaS app with it.

-• Result (around 12 minutes, by our count):: React frontend with charts and tables A Supabase-powered backend (cloud PostgreSQL, edge functions) Supabase authentication Stripe webhook handling Email integration for the reports Dark mode toggle Deployed and live Worth being precise about the stack, because it's easy to get wrong.
+• Result (around 12 minutes, by our count):: Result (around 12 minutes, by our count): React frontend with charts and tables A Supabase-powered backend (cloud PostgreSQL, edge functions) Supabase authentication Stripe webhook handling Email integration for the reports Dark mode toggle Deployed and live Worth being precise about the stack, because it's easy to get wrong.

 Lovable Review: AI Full-Stack Engineer